Family standing in front of new home

 • Social Security numbers for all applicants

-• It also helps to have a copy of your recorded warranty deed handy
+• A copy of your recorded warranty deed (helpful to have on hand)

 Additional Resources